 During 2018 we consulted on our proposed plans for the Trans-Pennine Upgrade.
 Weâ€™d like to thank everyone who participated and gave us their views by feeding back on the consultation.
 In the meantime, we have been carrying out further air quality monitoring alongside our ongoing air quality assessment.
 It is important this data is in place before presenting our findings to all interested parties.

-Now that the consultation has closed, comments received will be taken into account and will inform further refinements to the upgrade, where possible, and our approach to keeping any negative environmental impacts to a minimum.
+All comments received will be taken into account as we further refine the plans and explore our approach to keeping any negative environmental impacts to a minimum.
 All responses received will be analysed and compiled into a report which will form part of our planning application and will also be available following submission of the application.
 We propose to submit the planning application by winter 2018/19 and, provided it is granted, we estimate that works will start on the link roads in 2020.

 |November 2017||Announcement of our preferred route|

 |2019||Submission of planning application|

 Why we need this scheme

 The existing route connecting the M67 at Mottram in Longdendale to the M1, north of Sheffield, mostly consists of single carriageway sections with steep gradients and sharp bends.
 The existing route currently causes a number of negative issues for local people.